rustinact/rustinaction.github.io/_posts/asynchronization/2023-11-24-introduction-to-async-programming-in-rust.markdown

 - The `await` keyword is used within an asynchronous function to suspend its execution until the result of a `Future` is ready.
 - The `await` keyword can only be used inside functions marked as `async`.
+- `await` returns control to the executor so that it may proceed.
+The executor (3rd party) might run the task to completion.
+- The `await` syntax allows us to describe the "cooperative scheduling" of tasks.

     ```rust
     async fn example() -> i32 {